-- All ship capacities must be limited to the available square footage of the ship that will allow sufficient social distancing in all public areas. - Capacities on ships can increase based on the progression of vaccinations and the rate of Covid within the populations at the ship's home port destinations and destinations on the itinerary.
+- All ship capacities must be limited based on CDC guidelines which allow for sufficient social distancing in all public areas. - Capacities on ships can increase based on the progression of vaccinations and the rate of Covid-19 within the ship's home port destinations and destinations on the itinerary.

 c.
-Testing and Health screening
+Vaccination, Testing and Health screening